MRIO/NBDynSys/projects/Learning Goals and References_2020.md

 - Be able to enumerate the hallmark properties of a chaotic attractor.
 - Be able to state the (Banach's) fixed point theorem.
 - Compute the numerical approximation of the Lyapunov exponent.
+- Describe period doubling cascade and the Feigenbaum constant.

 ## Week 3 (2D and ND Maps)